 Chiller Boiler System- Basics

-Chiller boiler systems use radiant heating and fan coil systems in order to properly condition a building.
+A chiller boiler system uses radiant heating and fan coil systems in order to properly condition a building.
 This allows for multiple zones (a thermostat in each designated area) for increased comfort and overall decreased energy use.

 Maintenance tasks vary based on the type and size of your unit, but some of the most important regular maintenance procedures include conducting leak testing, chemical water-treatment to reduce scale buildup, as well as performing annual cleaning of the chiller’s heat-transfer tubes.

 All boilers collect water deposits within the tubes.
-Automatic blowdown controls remove a portion of the water and replace it with fresh, chemically treated water.
-This process helps to manage and control the accumulating deposits.
-If the deposits are not regularly maintained and purged, they will begin to accumulate within the boiler’s tubes, reducing operating efficiency.
+Automatic blowdown controls will then remove a portion of that water, replacing it with fresh chemically treated water.
+This specific process helps to manage and control the accumulating deposits.
+If the deposits are not regularly removed; the resulting accumulation in your boiler’s tubes will greatly reduce its overall operating efficiency.

-For the blowdown process to be effective, the rate at which water is removed and replenished must be properly scheduled.
-When the blowdown rate is too frequent, energy is lost through the discharged water and when it is not frequent enough, the solids concentration remains too high, causing scale to form.
+In order for the blowdown process to be effective, the rate in which water is removed and replenished must be properly scheduled.
+If the blowdown rate is not properly set your boiler could experience a loss in energy or increase in excess scale buildup.

 Fine-tuning the boiler’s combustion controls will limit the excess air introduced into the boiler and, consequently, increase its periodic operating efficiency.

-Combustion efficiency for air and fuel mixtures is vital to proper boiler operation.
+Combustion efficiency for the mixture of fuel and air in your boiler is vital to its continued ability to operate properly.
 Too much oxygen reduces the operating efficiency of the boiler and causes undesirable pollutants.

-A professional from Air Dynamics can help you determine what proper maintenance routine is required for your unit to continue operating at its peak efficiency.
+Our expert technicians at Air Dynamics can help you determine what proper maintenance routine is required; to keep your unit operating at its peak efficiency year-round.